lukefx/hubot-telegram/README.md

 ## Telegram Specific Functionality (ie. Stickers, Images)

-the adapter will enhance the Response object with some custom methods with the same signature of the APIs.
+The adapter will enhance the Response object with some custom methods with the same signature of the APIs.
 For example, sending an image:

 ```js